Edward Jones (missionary)

-Edward Jones (1807–1865) was an African American missionary to the colony of Sierra Leone.
+Edward Jones (1807–1865) was an African-American missionary to the colony of Sierra Leone.
 Jones was a prominent missionary and figure in the colony of Sierra Leone; he was the first naturalized citizen of Sierra Leone (though he retained his American citizenship).
-Jones was the first black principal of Fourah Bay College.
+Jones was the first black principal of Fourah Bay College and held the post for 15 years.
 He was the first Black American to graduate from Amherst College in Massachusetts.
 Edward Jones was the brother of Jehu Jones, a prominent African-American preacher.